vitdebacco/animated-carnival/README.md

 # animated-carnival
-An example using Prometheus and Grafana to monitor a Spring Boot Microservice.
+An example using Prometheus and Grafana to monitor a Spring Boot microservice.

 ### Build & Run
 - Be sure to set `targets` in `prometheus/prometheus.yml` config file to your local IP address